edkalrio/Code-Against-Humanity/README.md

 - QEY does one thing and does it well ☑
 - QEY works among other software ☑
 - QEY handles text streams ☑

+###Output Examples
+- I'm sorry, Professor, but I couldn't complete my homework because of Half-assed foreplay.
+- During sex, I like to think about Sudden Poop Explosion Disease.
+- In Rome, there are whisperings that the Vatican has a secret room devoted to Same-sex ice dancing.